tgianko/deemon/README.md

 # Vilanoo Project

 This is the code base for the Vilanoo project.
 The goal of this project is study and detection of CSRF vulnerabilities.

 ## Components

+This project consists in a number of tools that are chained in a variety of ways.
+It also uses a number of existing tools.

 ### Dynamic Trace Acquisition Toolchain